 Before we got the Peloton, I was still using my Diamondback regularly, but my workouts were getting stale.
 I was getting to the point where it was becoming a real chore to get my ride in.

 In other words, my workouts had become boring.

 Peloton changed this completely for me.

 P.S.- I don’t mean to put down Diamondback or their 510Ic spin cycle with this review.
 I still own one and still use it when me and my wife ride together.
-It’s a great bike and still works great after a year of use.
-It’s just not in the same league as the Peloton.
+It’s still a great bike in its own right.